Melanie C On Politically Incorrect Transcript- 1/13/00

 Okay, Dick, let's get real about this.

-And I want to talk about this, because, you know, the other day, this week, the postmaster general put out a stamp honoring hip-hop.
+And I want to talk about this, because, you know, the other day,

 Do you know this?